| Forever

 I realise it’s lunchtime and a long time since breakfast and I have

+spent four busy days moving so deserve a little treat.
 The ‘special’ offer’s fish, chips, mushy peas (whatever they may be but

 I am always willing to try foreign food), bread and butter and a mug of